So You Kissed a Girl and Liked It

 This all brings me to being frozen, with my bare ass mid-air.

 Being bisexual is not easy.
 I’m still navigating it and what it means ladies.
-Bi-curious women reach out to me all of the time asking for tips on how to explore their own sexuality…and man…it’s so hard to give them a clear answer as I am still on my own journey and just starting to explore what we know about women’s sexuality.
+Bi-curious women reach out to me all of the time asking for tips on how to explore their own bisexuality…and man…it’s so hard to give them a clear answer as I am still on my own journey and just starting to explore what we know about women’s sexuality.

 Note: Please note, there are other names/labels for those who identify as something other than gay, heterosexual or bisexual.
 For the sake of simplicity and staying authentic to my experience, I’m using, “Bisexual” in this article.